linaaaf/docs/content/en/docs/marketplace/genai/mendix-cloud-genai/navigate_mxgenai.md

 #### Add Data from a Mendix Application

 You can upload data directly from Mendix to the Knowledge Base.
 To do so, several operations of the Mendix Cloud GenAI Connector are required.
 For a detailed guide on this process, see the [Add Data Chunks to Your Knowledge Base](/appstore/modules/genai/mx-cloud-genai/MxGenAI-connector/#add-data-chunks-to-your-knowledge-base) section of **Mendix Cloud GenAI Connector**.

+#### Add Data from an External Datasource: Confluence (Beta)

+Another available option for adding data to your knowledge base is to ingest information stored in Confluence.
+Select the **Connect to Confluence** option and follow the steps to fill in your connection details.
+After successful creation of the new datasource, you can start the actual data ingestion by pressing the symbol for **Sync external data source** in the card displaying the external data source's information inside of the content overview.
+More buttons to view details about the ingestion job or delete the data source are available, too.

+{{< figure src="/attachments/appstore/platform-supported-content/modules/genai/navigate_mxgenai/ManageConfluenceDatasource.png" >}}

+Use the collection name displayed in this same card to connect to the confluence data source from a Mendix app and access its knoweldge after the synchronization has ended successfully.

 ## Token Consumption Monitor